christlutheran/christlutheranmanhattan/src/content/pages/divine-service.md

 Greeting of "The Lord be with you" from the Pastor and the congregation responding with "And with thy spirit".
 The collect (short prayer) of the day follows after this.

 #### The Readings
-Christ Lutheran Church uses the historic One-Year Lectionary for readings throughout the Church Year which can be found in the Lutheran Service Book.
+Christ Lutheran Church uses the historic One-Year Lectionary for readings throughout the Church Year.
 Each Sunday will include the following readings:

 - Old Testament
-- Epistle (New Testament)
+- Epistle (or New Testament)
 - Holy Gospel

 As our Lord promises: